Saturday, April 26, 2025

 Back River to Fleet Bay

-Started at 9:30 arriving at 5PM motoring straight North about 2200 rpm continuously with a light.
-Wind pretty much in my face.
+Started at 9:30, arriving at 5PM, motoring straight North about 2200 rpm continuously with a light.
+Wind is in my face.

 Biting flies all the way.
-Some crab pods at the start and approaching destination.
+Some crab pods are at the start and approaching the destination.

 Fleets Island / Bay